Data Science, Bachelor of Science

 Student Learning Outcomes

-- Performing complex transformations and summarizations.
+- Demonstrate competency in data wrangling techniques by performing complex transformations and summarizations.

 - Use software to perform common statistical and machine learning analysis procedures (e.g. linear models, CART).